Prompt Caching

 cache_controlon individual blocks (asystemblock, a message content block, or atooldefinition). - Automatic — you place a single

-cache_controlfield at the top level of the request and the provider manages the breakpoint for you.
-Supported on Anthropic, Claude Platform on AWS, and Azure AI Foundry. - Provider-managed — the provider caches repeated prefixes on its own with no markup, so the Gateway strips any
+cache_controlfield at the top level of the request, or send thex-tfy-cache-controlheader, and the AI Gateway puts the breakpoint at the end of the prompt for you. - Provider-managed — the provider caches repeated prefixes on its own with no markup, so the AI Gateway strips any

 cache_controlyou send.